 Big data is being implemented now by patients as well as providers.
-Health apps that track heartrate, steps, and workout intensities serve to radically improve individual understanding of how well they are meeting their own health and fitness goals.
+Health apps that track heart rate, steps, and workout intensities serve to radically improve individual understanding of how well they are meeting their own health and fitness goals.

 Perhaps in the future, this data will be shared with and implemented by physicians as well.

 But there is more to big data in health than simply what you can learn from wearing a Fitbit.
-The medical industry is now able to use big data for prevention by analyzing a patient’s history, their family history, and the factors of their unique lifestyle in order to implement informed plans of treatment and overall health improvement.
+The medical industry is now able to use big data for prevention by analyzing a patient’s history, family history, opioid addictions, and the factors of their unique lifestyle in order to implement informed plans of treatment and overall health improvement.

 Of course, this data has already existed for about as long as contemporary healthcare practices have.
 But the digital age allows for new opportunities.